 4. Production Timeline

 Detail pre-production, production, and post-production milestones.
-The project must be completed by March 2026.
+The project must be completed by March 2027.

 5. Budget

-Include confirmed funding and in-kind support.
+• Provide a working budget.
+Include any confirmed funding and in-kind support.

-6. Key Creatives
+7. Key Creatives

-Portfolio links (e.g., IMDb, YouTube, Vimeo).
+• Portfolio links (e.g., IMDb, YouTube, Vimeo)

-7. Reference Letters
+8. Reference Letters

 Provide two (2) reference letters from individuals familiar with your work and skills.